 I am constantly invited to client events or ballgames after work and on weekends.
-How do I gracefully decline the invitations? – Tara in Denver, CO
+How do I gracefully decline these event invites? – Tara in Denver, CO

-There are few considerations regarding client events.
-It’s is a terrific opportunity for you to build upon your relational capital when you connect on a personal level with your customer.
+Client events are a terrific opportunity for you to connect on a personal level with your customer.
 Activities out of the office allow you to get to know your clients better and create shared memories.
 Strong relationships are a cornerstone of successful sales.
-Take advantage of at least some of these offers.
+Take advantage of some of these offers.
 You’ll strengthen your bond and enjoy the experience.

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.